 Internet Operations.
 Our internet channel activities through www.schoolspecialty.com are focused on enhancing customer loyalty, driving down cost by receiving more orders electronically and creating a customer self-service portal.
 Our brands are available through our website which allows our customers a single access point for purchasing.
 Our systems provide functionality to meet the specific needs of school districts and school customers, who generally purchase Distribution products, as well as the needs of individual teachers and curriculum specialists, who tend to buy Curriculum products.
-Our website allows our customers to manage funding through the use of purchase order spending limitation, approval workflows, order management and reporting.
-In addition, we offer schools and districts the ability to fully integrate their procurement systems with our website, which gives us another important link to our customers and a significant competitive advantage.
+Our website allows our customers to manage funding through the use of purchase order spending limits, approval workflows, order management and reporting.
+In addition, we offer schools and school districts the ability to fully integrate their procurement systems with our website, which gives us another important link to our customers and a significant competitive advantage.
 It also includes other features that are more helpful to teachers, curriculum specialists and others with more sophisticated online ordering needs, including product search, custom catalogs and email notification, allowing users to have access to the full line of School Specialty products.
 We have maintained an electronic ordering system for the past 20 years and offer e-commerce solutions directed exclusively at the education market.
 Each of our Curriculum product lines has a dedicated website for its own products.
 We also continue to explore expanding our offerings provided through third party internet sources.
-As such, we have a channel agreement with Amazon.com under which we have our own branded storefront within the office and school segment of the Amazon.com shopping portal.
-We believe that this channel allows us to reach educators and segments of the education space that we did not reach previously.
-Over the past two years, we have significantly invested in our ecommerce platform to improve website functionality, make the online ordering process easier and faster and improve the overall customer experience, which we believe will help us grow organically.
+As such, we have a relationship with Amazon.com under which we offer our propriety branded products through the Amazon.com shopping portal.
+We believe that this channel allows us to reach educators, consumers and segments of the education space that we did not reach previously.
+Over the past two years, we have significantly invested in our ecommerce platform to improve website functionality, make the online ordering process easier and faster and